 is the possibility of inventorying 105 separate pieces on each vehicle.
 The preprinted inventory sheet has an outline based on

-listing of all options available for each of the 105 parts.
+a listing of all options available for each of the 105 parts.
 This outline-based listing allows easy viewing and easy selection of the correct option used on that particular vehicle.

 Each sheet metal part is wiped off with a rag to remove loose road debris and to bring out more gloss and reflection.
 These parts are then looked at very closely from an angle paying particular attention to reflections on the paint.
 This is the best way to spot any minor imperfections in the sheet metal part.
 The imperfections are described in detail and assigned a damage amount.
 The damage amount is the amount of time necessary to “clean up” or repair the imperfection in a body shop and restore the part to its like new, pre-paint condition.
 The following are the general rules used to determine “cleanup” time at Snyder’s.